 - The family income of the student's parents may not exceed $55,000 at the time of enrollment in the eighth-, ninth- or 10th grade.1 In addition, prior to receiving any program benefit in college, the federal adjusted gross income (AGI) of the student's parents (or the income of the student if the student is officially determined to be financially independent of their parents) may not exceed $100,000.
 Each year in college Oklahoma's Promise students will be required to complete a Free Application for Federal Student Aid (FAFSA), which will be used to determine whether the federal adjusted gross income exceeds $100,000.
 For any year that the income exceeds $100,000, the student will not be eligible to receive the program benefit.

-- Take 17 units of required high school courses to help get ready for college (see the next section for details).
+- Take 17 units of required high school courses to help get ready for college.
 The Oklahoma's Promise Curriculum Worksheet (Excel, 23k) can help you record your grades and make sure you have taken the right courses.
 You can also get more details about what high school courses count toward the Oklahoma's Promise curriculum. external link, opens in new window

 - Make a cumulative 2.50 GPA for all courses in grades 9-12.

 - Make a cumulative 2.50 GPA or better in the 17-unit OK Promise core curriculum.2

 - Don't abuse drugs or alcohol.

 - Don't commit criminal or delinquent acts.